I am a Web Marketing Manager, Graphic Designer, Web Developer, Internet Marketing Manager, and Event Photographer.

 Beautiful Photograhs With Inspirational Sayings

-Choose A Photo That Goes Well With Your Quote
+Step 1: Choose a Photo That Goes Well With Your Quote

-Using your curser tool, select all of the font and choose a font of your liking.
-Once you have chosen your font choose your curser tool again (the black arrow).
+Using your curser tool, select all of the fonts and choose a font of your liking.
+Once you have chosen your font, select your curser tool again (the black arrow).
 Instead of being any color or just black I want the color of the text to match the blue in the wings of the butterfly.
-To do this I will be using the eye dropper (color picker) tool.
+To do this I will be using the eyedropper (color picker) tool.

 If you want to learn more about how I made the butterfly color and background black and white check out this article.

-There are several tricks to photo proccessing and sometimes you need to batch process a large amount of photos.
+There are several tricks to photo processing and sometimes you need to batch process a large number of photos.
 Actions can come in handy for this as well as savings settings for you.
-Check out this article to find out how to quickly create your own Adobe Photoshop Action.